Judicial Officer Oath of Office

 I, Kevin Miller do solemnly swear or affirm that I will support the Constitution of the United States and the Constitution of the State of Minnesota, and that I will discharge faithfully the duties of the office of District Court Judge in the County of Otter Tail, the State of Minnesota, to the best of my ability.

-According to their web site, a non-certified copy of this document is available by contacting the Minnesota Department of State at official.documents@state.mn.us, and requesting document number 182853.
+According to its website, a non-certified copy of this document is available by contacting the Minnesota Department of State at official.documents@state.mn.us and requesting document number 182853.